 At that time, 770 was frequented primarily by Anash from Russia and Poland, old-time chassidim.
 Baalei t’shuva were not a common sight, and suddenly longhaired hippies had appeared and wanted to know what Chabad was all about.
 It was definitely a unique phenomenon.

-N’shei Chabad in the U.S. asked Mrs. Labkowski to give a class to women once a week on Sunday.
-Mrs. Labkowski relates:
+N’shei Chabad in the U.S. asked Labkowski to give a class to women once a week on Sunday.
+Rebbitzen Labkowski relates:

 “So it wasn’t surprising when the Rebbe called for new mosdos that I thought this was the time to expand our horizons.
 I didn’t know how or what, but I dearly wanted to do something.
-The Rebbe’s answer to my letter arrived shortly thereafter, and it showed me how the Rebbe took women’s education so seriously: “This mosad, its importance, and perhaps even its responsibility, is greater than that of the men.”
-Then the Rebbe went on to lay down a number of founding principles: to take a representative from N’shei Chabad (that’s when Mrs. Leah Klein joined); not to open a dormitory at that time; and to be particular about the social milieu of the girls.
+The Rebbe’s answer to my letter arrived shortly thereafter, and it showed me how the Rebbe took women’s education so seriously: “This mosad, its importance, and perhaps even its responsibility, is greater than that of the men.“ Then the Rebbe went on to lay down a number of founding principles: to take a representative from N’shei Chabad (Mrs. Leah Klein was chosen), not to open a dormitory at that time; and to be particular about the social milieu of the girls.

 This was the small beginning of a mosad which grew to an impressive size, both in quality and quantity.
 The beginning was difficult but there was lots of enthusiasm and excitement.
 They were all volunteers and saw this as a great z’chus.
 Classes were held on Sundays, plus two evenings a week, and they used different shuls in the neighborhood.
 There was no funding, and when the founders wrote about this to the Rebbe, they were told to devote themselves solely to the ruchnius, and that they should turn to the Merkaz L’Inyonei Chinuch for the gashmius.
 Thus, every month, Rabbi Chadakov covered the bill he was given.